The Wahine Project

 About

-The Wahine Project offers programs where participants surf and take part in Surf Therapy, Teen Trips, Women’s Programs, Men’s Surf, group lessons and team building, individual lessons, and monthly workshops.
-The program focuses on ocean safety and ocean recreation, promotes physical and mental health through ocean interactions, and develops a sense of social responsibility and environmental stewardship.
-The Wahine Project does not have gender restrictions in any of its programs and supports the gender expansiveness of each participant, and it celebrates diversity while encouraging participants to choose the program that best supports them in community.
+The Wahine Project offers surf, ocean sports, surf therapy, teen trips, women’s programs, men’s surf, group lessons and team building, individual lessons, and monthly workshops.
+The program includes a focus on ocean safety and ocean recreation, and it promotes physical and mental health through ocean interactions while developing a sense of social responsibility and environmental stewardship.

-The Wahine Project describes itself as a global community that believes everyone deserves access to the ocean, with 5 countries involved, more than 20,000 global program participants, and over $1,000,000 in free programming.
-Program funding for 2025 is provided by Nancy Buck Ransom, Montage Health, Monterey Peninsula Foundation, and Salinas Valley Memorial Hospital Foundation/Children's Miracle Network.
-Alma Del Mar’s proceeds benefit Wahine programs, and Alice began an outreach program for North County youth.
+The Wahine Project describes itself as a global community that believes everyone deserves access to the ocean, with more than 20,000 global program participants in 5 countries and over $1,000,000 in free programming.
+It recognizes that Black, Indigenous, People of Color, the LGBTQ+ community, and those living with disabilities have been marginalized from access to a relationship with the ocean and states a belief in investing in and amplifying those with lived experience in those systems.
+Program funding in 2025 is provided by Nancy Buck Ransom, Montage Health, Monterey Peninsula Foundation, and Salinas Valley Memorial Hospital Foundation/Children's Miracle Network, and it also runs an outreach program for North County Youth.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.